 Key Market Stats:

-- Homes values in Dayton have increased by 16.8% year-over-year and are predicted to grow by another 11.9% in the next 12 months.
+- Homes values in Dayton have increased by 23.1% over the last year.

-- Over the past five years home values in Dayton have increased by nearly 70%.
+- Over the past five years home values in Dayton have increased by 86.3%.

-- Sales-to-list price ratio is 100%, which means homes in Dayton are selling for approximately the asking price on average.
+- Sales-to-list price ratio is 101.6%, which means homes in Dayton are selling for slightly over the asking price on average.

 Strong Renters’ Market